jbmlaird/DiscogsBrowser/README.md

 * Displays marketplace information on release page NB: marketplace searches only return 12"
 * Collection/wantlist editing

-# Forthcoming

-* Currency localisation
-* Browsing without being logged in
-* Intelligent recommender system

 # Desirable but no plans to implement

-* Listen to releases in-app.
-This would require an architecture change and have to work like the YouTube app (windowed videos)
+* Listen to YouTube videos in-app
 * Carousels for images
 * Order comments/updates.
 The API restricts this to orders where you're the seller
-* Adding notes to releases in collection
+* Adding notes to releases in Collection

-# Limitations
+# Discogs API Limitations

-Currently, in April 2017, the public API does not allow any of the following:
+Currently, in May 2017, the public API does not allow any of the following:
 * Order placing/purchasing
 * Marketplace actions.
 This includes purchasing in app, viewing purchases or searching listings.
 * Seeing order comments/updates for purchases